-The committee on Friday released the 591-page bill, which is based off measures approved by at least nine committees.
-Most of them -- but not all -- adhere closely to what Biden outlined in his $1.9 trillion relief proposal last month.
+This coming week, the House Budget Committee will assemble a final bill based off the measures approved by at least nine committees.
+Most of them -- but not all -- adhere closely to what Biden outlined in his proposal last month.

-The legislation could face hurdles in the Senate, where Democrats can't afford to lose a single member of their party thanks to the 50-50 split in the chamber.
+The full House may pass the legislation as soon as next week, but it could face hurdles in the Senate, where Democrats can't afford to lose a single member of their party thanks to the 50-50 split in the chamber.
 Already, two Democrats -- Sens.
 Kyrsten Sinema of Arizona and Joe Manchin of West Virginia -- have voiced opposition to one element of the plan, raising the federal minimum wage to $15 an hour.